 - Identify and allocate resources

 A well thought-out roadmap can help plan your entire journey, or identify problems and new opportunities as you work towards your goal.

 Major steps in creating a digital manufacturing roadmap include:

-1.Clearly defining your company’s current position and its digital strategy.
+1.Clearly define and help your company’s current position and its digital strategy.
 Stating concrete, achievable goals and then communicating them with partners, employees and clients helps everyone understand what they need to do so that everyone benefits.

 2.Defining your financial baseline.
-Making demands of whatever system you choose to go with, only to balk at the resulting price is no benefit to anyone.
-Having a plan to only move to the next digital manufacturing transformation phase when you reach certain financial goals makes financial sense, and provides motivation to reach those incremental goals.
+Making demands of whatever system you choose to go with, only to balk at the resulting price, is no benefit to anyone.
+Having a plan to only move to the next digital manufacturing transformation phase when you reach specific financial goals makes financial sense and motivates to reach those incremental goals.